-For more information on flaring from both facilities, Figure 4.3 and Figure 4.4 show the split of total flaring quantities between 'planned flaring' (associated with normal operations) and 'unplanned flaring' (associated with events such as shutdown and startup of equipment due to process upsets) as well as 'external flaring' due to events out with the operators' control (e.g. closure of related facilities).
-Further information on the definitions can be found in Appendix 2.
-In 2019, a large amount of unplanned and external flaring occurred, and has much reduced in the last three years.
-In 2022 flaring emissions were mostly attributable to planned events (e.g. due to maintenance).
+For more information on flaring from both facilities, Figure 4.3: Quantities flared by type of flaring at Shell FNGL (see Appendix 2 for flaring definitions specific to Shell FNGL) and Figure 4.4: Quantities flared by type of flaring at ExxonMobil FEP (see Appendix 2 for flaring definitions specific to ExxonMobil FEP) show the split of total flaring quantities between 'planned flaring' (associated with normal operations) and 'unplanned flaring' (associated with events such as shutdown and start-up of equipment due to process upsets) as well as 'external flaring' due to events out with the operators' control (e.g. closure of related facilities).
+Further information on the definitions can be found in APPENDIX 2.
+In 2019, a large amount of unplanned and external flaring occurred, and has much reduced in the last four years.